PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 **1. Summary of Dataset Variables**

 - Import pandas & matplotlib python libraries to be used as part of the program & analysis of the Iris dataset.
-Numpy was imported to use np.arange() & np.ones() functions aswell as matplotlib.ticker module was also used for configuring & formatting the axes ticks of the histograms.
+Numpy was imported to use np.arange() & np.ones() functions,matplotlib.ticker module was also imported for configuring & formatting the axes ticks of the histograms.
 ```
 import numpy as np
 import pandas as pd